DevilDog2001/osTicket-configurations/README.md

 <img src="https://i.imgur.com/Md4ZLyA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once we have created are agents, we will switch over to the agents panel.
-From the agents panel we will create 2 new users as showen above.
+From the agents panel we will create 2 new users as shown above.
 To get over we will select <strong>Agent panel on the top right --> Then select Users --> and once we are inside we select create user.</strong>
 </p>
 <br />
 <p>